keplergl/kepler.gl/README.md

 #### 3. Dispatch custom actions to `keplerGl` reducer.

-One greatest advantages of using reducer vs. react component state to handle keplerGl state is the flexibility to customize its behavior.
-If you only have one `KeplerGl` instance in your app or never intent to dispatch actions to KeplerGl from outside the component itself, you don’t need to worry about forwarding dispatch and can move on to the next section.
+One advantage of using the reducer over React component state to handle keplerGl state is the flexibility to customize its behavior.
+If you only have one `KeplerGl` instance in your app or never intend to dispatch actions to KeplerGl from outside the component itself, you don’t need to worry about forwarding dispatch and can move on to the next section.
 But life is full of customizations, and we want to make yours as enjoyable as possible.

 There are multiple ways to dispatch actions to a specific `KeplerGl` instance.

 - In the root reducer, with reducer updaters.

 Each action is mapped to a reducer updater in kepler.gl.
-You can import the reducer updater correspond to a specific action, and call it with the previous state and action payload to get the updated state. e.g. `updateVisDataUpdater` is the updater for `ActionTypes.UPDATE_VIS_DATA` (take a look at each reducer `reducers/vis-state.js` for action to updater mapping).
+You can import the reducer updater corresponding to a specific action, and call it with the previous state and action payload to get the updated state. e.g. `updateVisDataUpdater` is the updater for `ActionTypes.UPDATE_VIS_DATA` (take a look at each reducer `reducers/vis-state.js` for action to updater mapping).
 Here is an example how you can listen to an app action `QUERY_SUCCESS` and call `updateVisDataUpdater` to load data into Kepler.Gl.
 ```